 Download the ontology

-- OBO files are human-readable (in addition to machine-readable) and can be opened in any text editor.
+- OBO 1.4: human- and machine-readable; can be opened in any text editor

 Download GO subsets